 This is a hot topic in the horse industry for employees and employers alike.
 It’s important to understand the subtle differences in order to remain within the law.

 Any job can be designed to be on a contractual basis and the horse industry is no exception.
 But how does the law determine if you are a true employee or an independent contractor?
 Here are some guidelines to help you become clear on the subject.
 Our friend Marcia Hancock from the Job Search Advisor wrote this handy article so that we can all be clear on this issue!

-It's also about how you get paid - taxes out, or you pay the taxes.
+It’s also about how you get paid – taxes taken out by your employer, or you pay the taxes.

 What is an Independent Contractor?